 If you need the chicken to last longer, you can freeze the cooked chicken thighs in individual portions in a zip lock bag with all the air removed.
 Just defrost and reheat as you normally would.

 If you liked this recipe for Sheet pan dijon mustard chicken thighs and vegetables you should also try:

 Sheet Pan Dijon Mustard Chicken Thighs and Vegetables$10.25 Recipe/$2.56 Serving

 - Preheat oven to 450F.

-- Peel and chop the butternut squash into 1 inch (or so) cubes (bite-sized)
+- Peel and chop the butternut squash into 1 inch cubes (bite-sized).

 - Add parchment paper to a baking sheet and spray with non-stick spray.
 Add butternut squash and bake in the oven at 450F for about 30 minutes.

-- While butternut squash is baking, cut the brussel sprouts in half lengthwise (or quarters if very large).
+- Once the butternut squash is in the oven, cut the brussel sprouts in half lengthwise (or quarters if very large).

-- Add parchment paper to another baking sheet and spray with non-stick spray.
+- Add parchment paper to second baking sheet and spray with non-stick spray.
 Add the sliced brussel sprouts to 1/2 of this baking sheet.

-- Make the chicken marinade by combining all the ingredients in a bowl.
-Add the chicken to the bowl and mix to coat the chicken in the marinade
+- Make the chicken marinade by combining all the marinade ingredients in a bowl.
+Add the chicken to the bowl and mix to coat the chicken in the marinade.

-- After 18 minutes, take the chicken and brussels out of the oven and check the temperature on the chicken.
+- After 18 minutes, take the sheet pan with chicken and brussels out of the oven and check the temperature on the chicken.
 If the chicken has reached 165F, you can remove the chicken from the pan.

-- Add 1/2 tbsp garlic olive oil and 1/2 tsp salt to the brussel sprouts and place them back in the oven for 3-4 minutes.
+- Add 1/2 tbsp. olive oil, 1/2 tsp. garlic powder and 1/2 tsp salt to the brussel sprouts (stir well to coat) and place them back in the oven for 3-4 minutes.

 - After 3-4 minutes, remove the brussel sprouts and the butternut squash.